-Human intelligence, in the context of reputational due diligence and background checks, refers to the collection of information from human sources.
+Human intelligence refers to the collection of information from human sources in the context of reputational due diligence and background checks.
 This can include discreet interviews, conversations, and other forms of direct interaction with individuals who possess knowledge of interest.

 Pairing open-source intelligence (OSINT) with human intelligence (HUMINT) creates a finished intelligence product.
 In many instances, traditional OSINT investigations can uncover red flags reported in media, litigation, and regulatory enforcement records; however, these findings alone may not be enough to provide a complete picture of an event and will not provide the necessary context to help you understand the political, cultural, and industry-specific risks at play.

-In high-stakes investments or environments where public records are scarce, HUMINT becomes invaluable.
-It allows for the collection of nuanced, context-rich information that is often not captured in formal records.
+HUMINT becomes invaluable in high-stakes investments or environments where public records are scarce.
+It allows for collecting nuanced, context-rich information that needs to be captured in formal documents.
 However, not all HUMINT is created equally.
 We will unpack the three game-changing factors that determine the quality and success of a HUMINT investigation.

 3 Game-Changing Factors when Conducting Discreet Interviews